 Research Fields: Soviet and Late Imperial Russian Cultural, Social, and Media History; The Eastern Front of World War II (Transnational); Stalinism; Comparative Modern Revolutions (Transnational)

-I will not be accepting students for admission in fall 2018.
+I will be accepting graduate students for admission in Fall 2020.

 Courses Offered (subject to change)

-- HIS 133: The Russian Revolutions from Lenin to Putin, Syllabus
+- HIST 133: The Russian Revolutions from Lenin to Putin, Syllabus

 - The Kirov Murder and Soviet History, Annals of Communism Series, Yale University Press (2010)